 It’s important to note that edge computing will not replace cloud computing, but merely act as a complement to it.
 Edge computing is designed to process mission-critical data or filter out the excess data subsets a company doesn’t need.
 There are still loads of data that need storing, analyzing and processing, and that will still be done in the cloud.
 Perhaps the two biggest drivers of edge computing are the ability of instantaneous response and the need to reduce the amount of data taking up storage and bandwidth space.

 Edge computing is the next generation of cloud computing and Big Data analytics.
-As more IoT devices enter the market, prioritizing and organizing the ever-growing volume of data those devices product will be more important.
+As more IoT devices enter the market, prioritizing and organizing the ever-growing volume of data those devices produce will be more important.
 As the IoT trend continues, it’s only more natural that edge computing will become more mainstream.

 Our data centers are especially equipped to connect your edge devices to the public cloud to provide the ideal edge computing solution.
 Learn more about our data centers, or contact us to get started with a quote today.
+Our experts are happy to discuss what edge computing is and how it works in greater detail.

 Otava provides the secure, compliant hybrid cloud solutions demanded by service providers, channel partners and enterprise clients in compliance-sensitive industries.
 By actively aggregating best-of-breed cloud companies and investing in people, tools, and processes, Otava’s global footprint continues to expand.
 The company provides its customers in highly regulated disciplines with a clear path to transformation through its effective solutions and broad portfolio of hybrid cloud, data protection, disaster recovery, security and colocation services, all championed by an exceptional support team.
 Learn more at www.otava.com.